The joy of vax: The people giving the shots are seeing hope, and it’s contagious

 For health-care workers, the opportunity to administer the vaccine has become its own reward: Giving hope to others has given them hope, too.
 In some clinics, so many nurses have volunteered for vaccine duty that they can’t accommodate them all.

-Many of those same health-care workers spent last year sticking swabs up the noses of people who thought they might have covid-19.
+Many of those same health-care workers spent last year sticking swabs up the noses of people who thought they might have the coronavirus.
 The work was risky.
 The patients were scared.
 There was never relief, just limbo.
 The arrival of The Shot has transformed the grim pop-up clinics of the pandemic into gratitude factories — reassembly lines where Americans could begin to put back together their busted psyches.

 “I will never forget the face of the first person I vaccinated,” says Ebram Botros, a CVS pharmacy manager in Whitehall, Ohio.
 It was an 80-year-old man who said that he hadn’t seen his children or grandchildren since March.

-Botros’s pharmacy is in a diverse community outside of Columbus.
-As an African American who immigrated to the United States from Egypt, Botros feels a special responsibility to reassure Black patients who may be vaccine-averse from a historical legacy of medical abuse to get the shot.
+Botros’s pharmacy is in a diverse community outside Columbus.
+As an African American who immigrated to the United States from Egypt, Botros feels a special responsibility to reassure Black patients who may be vaccine-averse from a historical legacy of medical abuse.
 One 89-year-old Black woman told Botros she had never gotten a shot before in her life.

-“I explained to her, ‘This is very important.
-It’s painless, and it’s going to help you have your life back to normal,’” he says.
+“I explained to her: ‘This is very important.
+It’s painless, and it’s going to help you have your life back to normal,’ ” he says.
 Her grandson later reached out to Botros to thank him personally — and told him that the woman called all of her friends and urged them to get their shots, too.

-Corie Robinson, a Kaiser nurse in Washington, D.C., has been vaccinating a younger crowd of firefighters, police officers and fellow medical professionals, as well as the elderly.
-She was selected to give the ceremonial first vaccines on camera at a Dec.
+Corie Robinson, a Kaiser nurse in D.C., has been vaccinating a younger crowd of firefighters, police officers and fellow medical professionals, as well as the elderly.
+She was selected to give the ceremonial first vaccinations on camera at a Dec.
 17 news conference.

 “The lights were a little nerve-racking,” she says, but “it was nice to vaccinate my friends.”
 Now, sometimes people request her as their vaccinator because they saw her on the news.

-The positivity has buoyed her spirits.
 “You can see their smiles through their masks,” she says of her patients.
-One elderly gentleman sang while he got his shot.
+One elderly man sang while he got his shot.
 Others request pamphlets about the vaccine because they want to put them in time capsules.
 One man told Robinson he was making history twice — he had been among the first children in America to receive the polio vaccine.

-“I say quite often, this is probably the most important thing I’ll ever do in my career,” says Robinson.
+“I say quite often, this is probably the most important thing I’ll ever do in my career,” Robinson says.
 “Sometimes it’s a little overwhelming because you’re like, ‘Wow, I’m the keeper.’ ”

 Patients pulling up to Lindsey Campbell’s vaccine station are sometimes surprised to see that their shot will be administered by a woman in Army camo.

-“I’ve definitely got a couple of like, ‘Are you qualified to do this?’ kind of questions,” says Campbell, a staff sergeant with the Maryland National Guard.
+“I’ve definitely got a couple of, like, ‘Are you qualified to do this?’ kind of questions,” says Campbell, a staff sergeant with the Maryland National Guard.
 One man “asked me what my normal Army job is.
 And I said, ‘Oh, no, I’m a medic.’
-He’s like, ‘Oh, I thought you were a cook.’”
+He’s like, ‘Oh, I thought you were a cook.’ ”

 Casual sexism aside, Campbell has enjoyed being a vaccinator.
 She loves it when veterans come through her line.
 The greatest honor, she says, was vaccinating a 103-year-old man who served in the South Pacific in World War II.